Dark Cave is one of the most popular tourist attractions in Phong Nha Ke Bang National Park.

 What is the Dark Cave?

-Well let us tell you, they are Polar opposites.
 At Paradise, you walk around a boardwalk and simply admire the spectacular stalactites and stalagmites (which is well worth doing!) whereas at the Dark Cave, you are seriously on an adventure but the cave time is minimal!
 It’s like being at an adult playground.

 What do we mean?
 Check out our photos!
 The Dark Cave incorporates exploring a cave (albeit not for long!) with some adventure activities, which appeals to a wide audience.
 Do you think it looks a little gimmicky?
 That’s because it is.